zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/custom.md

 that you can use to store artifacts on a local filesystem or in the managed AWS, GCP or Azure cloud object storage services.
-However, if you need to use a different type of object storage service as a backend for your ZenML Artifact Store, you can easily extend ZenML to provide your own custom Artifact Store implementation.
+However, if you need to use a different type of object storage service as a backend for your ZenML Artifact Store, you can extend ZenML to provide your own custom Artifact Store implementation.

 {% hint style="warning" %}